 Supportive supervision helps to structure the learning of supervisees over an extended period of time so that they can apply knowledge to practice.
-This approach is different from the common practice of implementing short-term training with limited follow-up.
+This approach is different from the common practice of implementing short-term training with limited to no follow-up.

 Supervision should be considered as an integral aspect of training.

-Ultimately, supportive supervision improves service quality and promotes the confidence and competency of each MHPSS practitioner in their own professional development.
-In this way, supportive supervision has potential to broaden access to mental health and psychosocial care by improving the capacity of community based, non-specialised workers to provide MHPSS.2 However, supervision is also essential for MHPSS practitioners in more specialised roles.3
+Ultimately, supportive supervision improves service quality and promotes the confidence and competency of each MHPSS practitioner in their own development.
+In this way, supportive supervision has potential to broaden access to mental health and psychosocial care by improving the capacity of community based workers without formal/professional mental health training or qualifications to provide MHPSS.2 However, supervision is also essential for MHPSS practitioners in more specialised roles.3

-The World Health Organization (WHO) recommends supportive supervision as the preferred approach for task shifting which has been found to strengthen health systems and outcomes.
-They define supportive supervision as a process of helping staff to improve their own work performance continuously.
-It is carried out in a respectful and non-authoritarian way with a focus on using supervisory visits as an opportunity to improve knowledge and skills of health staff.
+The World Health Organization (WHO) recommends supportive supervision as the preferred approach for task shifting which has been found to strengthen health systems and outcomes.4 They define supportive supervision as "a process of helping staff to improve their own work performance continuously.
+It is carried out in a respectful and non-authoritarian way with a focus on using supervisory visits as an opportunity to improve knowledge and skills of health staff".5

-As well as building supervisees' technical capacity, supportive supervision functions to protect and promote supervisees' well-being.
+As well as building supervisees' technical capacity, supportive supervision functions to protect and promote supervisees' well-being.^{35, 36, 37, 38}